-- It is each individual instructor's decision as to whether or how a test review will be given. - No test review or exam results will be given until all students have completed the examination. - Any question concerning a test score must be brought to the attention of the instructor within one (1) week of the examination date. - It is not program policy/philosophy to discard test questions solely based on student arguments. - Students are encouraged to review each test within two (2) weeks of the exam.
+- It is each individual instructor's decision as to whether or how a test review will be given. - No test review or exam results will be given until all students have completed the examination. - For exam security, test review is conducted through the use of a Strengths and Opportunities report, not review of questions. - Any question concerning a test score must be brought to the attention of the instructor within one (1) week of the examination date. - Questions concerning exams should be brought to faculty in a professional manner. - It is not program policy/philosophy to discard test questions solely based on student arguments. - Students are encouraged to review each test within two (2) weeks of the exam.
 Analysis of test-taking and study skills can be discussed with the instructor at this time. - Exams may be reviewed only one time. - Review of final exams is against program policy.